From diving with sharks to awesome hiking trails, here are the best adventure activities in South Africa.

 1) Abseiling Down Table Mountain

 Topping our list is Table Mountain.
 You probably know it as the famous flat topped mountain in the beautiful city of Cape Town with views for days… but did you know you could abseil right off the edge?

 With the Atlantic Ocean below you and breathtaking views of Robben Island and Camps Bay, this will be an experience you’ll remember for years to come.
+It’s one of the best things to do in South Africa.
 The whole process only takes about an hour or so, leaving you with time to do a lot more exploring around the mountain.